Palestinians in Iraq: Under Saddam Hussein

 Iraq is not a signatory of the 1951 Geneva Convention relating to the protection of refugees.
 Palestinians were never awarded official status by the Iraqi authorities, but were given a degree of protection and assistance by the Iraqi government, guided by the Casablanca Protocol of the League of Arab States in 1965.
 During Saddam Hussein's rule, Palestinians received by and large equitable treatment.
 They were granted residency permits, full access to government services including healthcare and education, and were also permitted to work.
 The government also issued special travel documents for Palestinian refugees, allowing them to travel freely around Iraq but making it extremely difficult to leave the country.
 Some political and sectarian entities claim that Palestinians were treated favourably under the Ba'thist regime.
 The government built special housing complexes, and provided heavily subsidized accommodation for Palestinians.
 Palestinians were also exempt from military service, and scholarships were also awarded to Palestinian students, enabling them to study at certain universities.
 During the years of economic sanctions in the 1990s, the Iraqi government froze rent prices, forcing Iraqi landlords to rent their apartments to Palestinians for as little as $1 per month.
 This was also a cause of resentment among those Iraqis toward Palestinians.

 During the UN Sanctions on Iraq

 The Palestinians suffered very much as a result of the UN sanctions on Iraq (1990–2003).
-Saddam Hussein's Revolution Command Council decided that Palestinians must not be allowed to invest in companies and not be allowed to invest into any kind of entrepreneurial businesses.
+Saddam Hussein's Revolution Command Council decided that Palestinians must not be allowed to invest in companies and not be allowed to invest in any kind of entrepreneurial businesses.
 They had to obtain special permissions to marry Iraqis, and Palestinians who had Iraqi mothers could not inherit their mothers.
 Palestinians were not allowed to live in areas close to international boundaries and were not allowed to work in security sensitive areas.
 The Palestinians were also trapped inside Iraq because of the UN sanctions did not allow air travel to and from Iraq and because Iraq's neighbours did not allow the Palestinians to enter their countries.